robstraker/ai-for-iot-developers-nanodegree-udacity/README.md

 **Lesson 2: CPU and Integrated GPU.**
 - Outcomes:
   - Identify the key specifications of Intel® CPUs and Integrated GPUs.
-  - Use the Intel® Devcloud for the Edge for running deep learning models on the CPU and Integrated GPU
+  - Use the Intel® DevCloud for the Edge for running deep learning models on the CPU and Integrated GPU.
 - Exercises:
   - [CPU and the DevCloud][18]
   - [IGPU and the DevCloud][19]

 **Lesson 3: Vision Processing Units.**
 - Outcomes:
-  - Identify the key specifications of Intel® VPUs
+  - Identify the key specifications of Intel® VPUs.
-  - Use the Intel® DevCloud for the Edge for running deep learning models on the VPU
+  - Use the Intel® DevCloud for the Edge for running deep learning. models on the VPU
-  - Use the MULTI Plugin to get more consistent performance
+  - Use the MULTI Plugin to get more consistent performance.
 - Exercises:
   - [VPU and the DevCloud][20]
   - [Walkthrough: Multi-Device Plugin and the DevCloud][21]